What can you find in Costa Rica that you won’t find elsewhere?

 What are the best ways to discover Costa Rica?

 For shorter Costa Rica holidays, you could spend a week barefoot on an isolated beach based out of a remote lodge, or if you want to splash out, then perhaps consider a lavish resort in a palm-fringed ocean-front paradise setting.
 Looking for an eco-friendly escape?
-We can create a tailor-made trip using only sustainable hotels, whether it’s a volcano-side hotel fashioned out of recycled material or a romantic hideaway run solely on solar power.
+Our travel experts can create a tailor-made luxury holiday using only sustainable hotels, whether it’s a volcano-side hotel fashioned out of recycled material or a romantic hideaway run solely on solar power.
 In this country-sized adventure playground children can run riot in endless nature, spotting exotic animals such as green turtles, blue whales and coatis as well as surfing gentle waves.
 As mentioned, this is a pocket rocket of a country, and for all but the most backpacker-budgeted travellers, access to the furthest-flung corners is by light aircraft, which offers a wonderful perspective on the varying and distinct ecosystems that make this such a fascinating destination.
-The wetlands of Tortuguero and the Caribbean Coast give way to the jungle, interspersed with the massive banana plantations that provide so much of the country's income.
-Next come the volcanoes and cloud forests of the interior and Central Valley, and then it's down to the tropical rainforest reserves and surf beaches of the Nicoya and Osa Peninsulas of the Pacific coastline, all within an hour's flight.
+The wetlands of Tortuguero and the Caribbean Coast give way to the jungle, interspersed with the massive banana plantations that provide so much of the country’s income.
+Next come the volcanoes and cloud forests of the interior and Central Valley, and then it’s down to the tropical rainforest reserves and surf beaches of the Nicoya and Osa Peninsulas of the Pacific coastline, all within an hour’s flight.

 A special experience to do in Costa Rica